BMeu/Orchard/docs/gettingstarted.rst

 This guide assumes you have been following the steps above and your webserver is already installed (if this is not the case, use one of the many tutorials out there in the Internet).
-If you are not currently within the installation direcotry, change into it.
+If you are not currently within the installation directory, change into it.

 .. code-block:: bash